gherson/Exemplar/LOG.md

 # Roadmap
 * Enable multi-example solving by pairwise merging of working functions.
 First match their sequential code sections then find the union of their FOR ranges and combine IFs.
 2019-04-19
+* Enable modeling of arbitrary function calls:

+    >getDate()   # Needs a space after '>' to be interpreted as print()'s argument rather than as a call out.
+    <2019-04-25  # Since previous line is a function call, this line is interpreted as its return value.
 * Enable JSON representation of objects throughout the examples
 * Reproduce Python’s split function; a Turing Machine; an algorithm requiring inner loops; finding the difference in time between any two given date-time objects; a problem requiring input of at least three arguments (i1, i2, and i3);